ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

         title = "Deaths from assault", x = "")
 {% endhighlight %}

-To investigate the Catholicism and gender ratio issues in the second set of plots, I had to pull down some data from the web using [Hadley Wickham's amazing {rvest} package](https://cran.r-project.org/web/packages/rvest/index.html).
-It's inspired by Python's wonderful [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) but I have to say is *astonishingly* user friendly.
+To investigate the Catholicism and gender ratio issues in the second set of plots, I had to pull down some data from the web using [Hadley Wickham's amazing `rvest` package](https://cran.r-project.org/web/packages/rvest/index.html).
+It's inspired by Python's wonderful [`Beautiful Soup`](http://www.crummy.com/software/BeautifulSoup/) but I have to say is *astonishingly* user friendly.

 Here's my complete set of code for the gender dot plot, downloading the Catholicism data, and the resulting scatter plot.
 The web-scraping part occupies a total of two lines of code (21 and 22 in the code below) - amazing:
 {% highlight R lineanchors %}